 Sometimes our bodies need a little help getting back on track.
 Probiotics and/or digestive enzymes are here to save the day.
 Getting the right bugs in your gut makes a big difference in your digestive health; a game-changer for most folks.
 The hard part is figuring out what probiotics or digestive enzymes you’re lacking.
 This is especially important if you’ve been on a regimen of antibiotics.
 Antibiotics kill everything in your gut, so it’s important to get your gut back up and running as it should.
 Incorporating probiotics after your antibiotic treatment will help you bounce back a little quicker.

-Probiotics may need to be taken every day depending on your condition.
-The added bonus is they also help your immune system and even skin.
+Depending on your condition, probiotics may need to be taken every day.
+They also help your immune system and even your skin.

 If you have heartburn or stomach acid issues please read my post about stomach acid, it goes more in-depth about digestive enzymes and food combining, you will get a digestive enzyme chart as well!